I wrote Israela in an effort to counteract what I considered the black/white media coverage of the Israel Arab conflict.

 Why did you write this book?

 I wanted to portray the excruciating ethical and existential dilemmas that torment Israelis on a daily, hourly, basis In the Middle East.
 People wage wars over perspectives.
-I want my readers to sit in Arab back yards and hear the dialogue, to sit on Jewish balconies and hear the dialogue.
 I wanted to bring my readers into Israeli homes, to experience for themselves the hope, the joy, and the pain.

 What are you working on now?